aguchhait-stack/aguchhait-stack/README.md

 <h1 align="center">Hi 👋, I'm Arijit Guchhait</h1>
 <h3 align="center">Data Analyst with Manufacturing Background.
-Currently Pursuing MS in Data Science at NJIT.</h3>
+Will Pursue MS in Data Science at NJIT for Fall 2025.</h3>

 - 🌱 I’m currently learning **Machine Learning and and its applications in Medical Device industry**